daidodo/format-imports-vscode/README.md

 } from 'c'; // Wrapped as there are more than 2 names
 ```

-### `maxNamesPerWrappedLine`
+## `maxNamesPerWrappedLine`

-If an import/export statement is wrapped, this value decides how many names there are per line.
+If an import/export declaration is wrapped, this value decides how many names there are per line.

 For example, if you set: